by Bradley Knockel

 However, I want to explore the deeper mysteries that may never be solved and that are not always talked about.
 In doing this, we may begin to understand the limits of science.
 Deeper more fundamental mysteries have to do with humans being ignorant of the most basic laws of physics (everything we have now is only an approximation!).
 The following list of three mysteries is put in order from what I consider to be least mysterious to the most mysterious.

 A fundamental assumption of science is that the objective world exists with consistent universal laws.
 If this assumption is lifted, a person begins to wonder things such as whether or not their whole life has been a dream or simulation.
-So that I don't have to think about such weird things, let me keep this basic assumption of science in all the discussion that follows.
+So that I don't have to think about such weird things for now, let me keep this basic assumption of science in all the discussion that follows.

 We do not know the correct theory that allows general relativity and quantum mechanics to coexist!
 String theory is our only complete guess.
 However, string theory currently makes no predictions that we could test, so it should not really yet be called a scientific theory.
 String theory is important because it could be the laws that the universe has to obey.
 Perhaps we will never completely understand black holes, the Big Bang, or why the expansion of the universe is accelerating without fully working out this larger theory.